icecube/icetray-public/icetray/resources/docs/scripting.rst

+..
+SPDX-FileCopyrightText: 2024 The IceTray Contributors
+..
+..
+SPDX-License-Identifier: BSD-2-Clause

 Python scripting in IceTray
 ============================

 Generally IceTray is controlled via a python script which sets up the needed modules and services, executes the Tray and cleans things up.
 The best illustration of this is a simple example::

  #!/usr/bin/env python3
  #
  # Pass 2:

  import os
  import sys
  from os.path import expandvars from icecube.icetray import I3Tray
  from icecube import icetray, dataio

  tray = I3Tray()
  tray.AddModule("I3Reader","reader",
  		 Filename = "pass1.i3")
  tray.AddModule("Dump","dump")
  tray.Execute()